xonixx/xonixx.github.io/optimize_tests.md

 }
 ```

-Using this design you can pre-populate testing data set in any way you like in the most concise way:
+Using this design you can pre-populate the testing data set in any way you like in the most concise way:

 ```java
     // GIVEN